tomas-fryza/vhdl-course/lab2-logic/README.md

 ## Part 3: Assertion statements in VHDL testbench

-You can write any information to the console using the report statement.
+You can write any information to the console using the **report statement**.
 The basic syntax in VHDL is:

    ```vhdl
    report <message_string> [severity <severity_level>];